Ofcom's annual customer-service report

 O2 has widespread 4G coverage in the UK with customers able to connect to it 84% of the time.
 However, if its speed you’re after then you may be left disappointed, as O2’s 4G speeds are slower than any of the other Big Four, with average download speeds of just 15.8Mbps.
 You will get a number of perks, however, including access to O2 Priority which gives you discounts and queue jumps to certain events such as concerts.

-The next best Big Four network in 2021, according to Ofcom, is EE.
-It also received an overall customer satisfaction score of 93%, but scored slightly below average for satisfaction with signal strength and value for money, at 84% each.
+The next best Big Four network in 2022, according to Ofcom, is EE.
+It also received an overall customer satisfaction score of 92%, but scored slightly below average for satisfaction with value for money at 82%.
+However, the number of customers with a reason to complain was slightly below the nationwide average, at just 7%.

 One of the best things about EE is the fast 4G and 5G speeds it offers.
 According to RootMetrics, EE offers average download speeds of 58.8Mbps, more than double that of its closest rival, Vodafone, which had average speeds of just 25.2Mbps.